godotengine/godot-docs/getting_started/step_by_step/scenes_and_nodes.rst

 ------------------

-This tutorial talked about "scenes and nodes", but so far there has been only *one* scene!
+This tutorial talked about "scenes and nodes", but so far there has been only *one* scene with several nodes!
 Don't worry, the next tutorial will expand on that...